Newsweek, Plant-A Insights and GIST Impact partner on “America’s Greenest Companies” ranking

 Q&A with Karan Peer, Social Impact Lead at GIST Impact’s Research and Innovation Lab

-A: The UK Social Value Model Act 2020 is a piece of legislation that requires central government departments in England, Wales, and Scotland to consider the social, economic, and environmental benefits of their procurement decisions.
+A: The UK Social Value Act (2012) is a piece of legislation that requires central government departments in England, Wales, and Scotland to consider the social, economic, and environmental benefits of their procurement decisions.

 Q: What are the five strategic themes of the Social Value Model?